Want to become a research fellow? Check out the “opportunities” tab!

 email: katharina.stevens@uleth.ca

 Kat Stevens is an Associate Professor of Philosophy at the University of Lethbridge.
 She specializes in Argumentation Theory, specifically the ethics of argumentation and arguing with precedents.
-She is the co-editor of the journal Informal Logic, and a co-organizer of the Online Speaker Series on the Ethics of Argumentation.
-Her monograph on “The Ethics of Argumentation” will appear with Routledge in the fall.
-Right now, she is working on a keynote address she will give at the Argumentation Network of the Americas (ANA) conference in the spring, and on a supplemental textbook on the ethics of argumentation for critical thinking courses called “How to Argue without being a Jerk”.
+She is the co-editor of the journal Informal Logic, which will soon move to the University of Lethbridge.
+She is also a co-organizer of the Online Speaker Series on the Ethics of Argumentation.
+She recently published a monograph on “The Ethics of Argumentation”.
+Right now, she is working on a supplemental textbook on the ethics of argumentation for critical thinking courses called “How to Argue without being a Jerk”.
+Her new research project addresses voice allocation in interpersonal argumentation.

 You can find a list of her publications here and here.

-If you want to do a project having to do with the ethics of argumentation or argumentation theory and critical thinking education in general, take a look at our “opportunities” tab and contact her.
+If you want to do a project having to do with the ethics of argumentation, voice and silencing in argumentation, or argumentation theory and critical thinking education in general, take a look at our “opportunities” tab and contact her.

 Dr. Susan Dieleman (Co-Director of the CTCE)